Wyoming Social Work Licensing Requirements

 Social Work Associations in Wyoming

-- National Association of Social Workers: Wyoming Chapter – This local chapter of the NASW helps Wyoming social workers with employment assistance, CE opportunities, and networking events.
-It also provides timely information about social work issues and advocacy across the state.
+- National Association of Social Workers (NASW), Wyoming Chapter: Helps Wyoming social workers with employment assistance, CE opportunities, and networking events; provides timely information about social work issues and advocacy across the state.

 Frequently Asked Questions